Ryu1845/YoloCR/README_EN.md

 > C drive path is "/cygdrive/c".

->Scripts have to be used within Cygwin terminal.
+> Scripts have to be used within Cygwin terminal.

+> If you use Windows 10, you can install BashOnWindows instead of Cygwin.

 ## How to use?